 Helping the private sector create and maintain jobs in our area will always be a high priority for me.
 Our businesses must view government as an ally in helping them overcome their challenges, not as a roadblock to their growth.
 I have worked extensively with our local governments and economic development agencies to achieve this goal.

-Our local manufacturers are generally coming out of the recession very well, but they are held back by a lack of skilled workers.
-This skills gap is not unique to our area and it is one of our most urgent challenges.
+The economy in Wisconsin is doing extremely well.
+Our unemployment rate is the lowest in our state’s history and we have turned a budget deficit into a surplus.
+Our local manufacturers are generally doing very well, but they are held back by a lack of skilled workers.
+This skills gap is not unique to our area but it is one of our most urgent challenges.
 I have supported the Fast Track program to provide grants for training workers and I authored legislation to provide better career counseling to our students.

 Protecting our Natural Resources

 In perhaps no other area of Wisconsin are environmental issues more important than in the 1st Assembly District.
 Our economy, our health and our way of life are dependent on clean water.
 Manure management practices that may be acceptable in other parts of the state lead to contaminated ground and surface water in the karst region, with our shallow soil and cracked bedrock.
 I have strongly advocated for rules for manure management that are specific to the various geo-regions of the state.
-I was gratified when the DNR, at my urging, agreed to use the administrative rule process to write new rules for our area.
-Governor Walker signed the scoping statement in July to begin the process.
-There is much work to be done, but coupled with the voluntary practices now being implemented by our progressive farmers, there is a clear path to a resolution to our contaminated water issues.
+I am gratified that this has finally been accomplished and the new rules will take effect in the coming months.
+I am proud of our local farm community for supporting these changes along with continually implementing voluntary innovative practices that will help protect our water.
+The new rules received the overwhelming support of every major agricultural group in the state as well as all of the major conservation groups.
+There is work yet to be done, but there is now a clear path to a resolution to our contaminated water issues.

 Paid for by Joel Kitchens for Assembly